digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/data-sources/mysql.md

 - **Socket Path**

-**Note:** It is recommended to create a new MySQL database user so that you can control the access levels of ToolJet.
+**Note:** It is recommended to create a new MySQL database user so that you can control the access levels of JumpStart.

 <div style={{textAlign: 'center'}}>